terrylinhaochen/persona_chat/career-insights/README.md

-# Parenting Insights Generator
+# Career Insights Generator

-An AI-powered application that transforms parenting challenges into insightful podcast episode concepts, complete with book recommendations and pattern analysis.
+An AI-powered application that transforms workplace challenges into insightful podcast episode concepts, complete with book recommendations and pattern analysis.

 ## 🌟 Features

-- Real-time AI-generated insights about parenting dynamics
+- Real-time AI-generated insights about workplace dynamics
 - Podcast-style episode titles and descriptions
 - Curated book recommendations for each topic
 - Clean, minimalist user interface